mqlight/nodejs-mqlight/doc/02_API-mqlight.createClient_Function.md

     service URL(s) to a callback function that will be passed to it whenever it is called (in the form `function(err, service)`).
 User names and passwords may be embedded into the URL (for example, `amqp://user:pass@host`).
-  * **id**, (String, default: `AUTO_[0-9a-f]{7}`) (optional) a unique identifier for this client.
-A maximum of one instance of the client (as identified by the value of this property) can be connected the an MQ Light server at a given point in time.
+  * **id**, (String, default: `AUTO_[0-9a-f]{7}`) (optional) a String, with a maximum length of 48 characters, to serve as a unique identifier for this client.
+A maximum of one instance of the client (as identified by the value of this property) can be connected to an MQ Light server at a given point in time.
 If another instance of the same client connects, then the previously connected instance will be disconnected.
 This is reported, to the first client, as a `ReplacedError` being emitted as an error event and the client transitioning into `stopped` state.
 If the id property is not a valid client identifier (for example, it contains a colon, it is too long, or it contains some other forbidden character) then the function will throw an `InvalidArgumentError`
   * **user**, (String) (optional) user name for authentication.
     Alternatively, the user name may be embedded in the URL passed via the service property.
 If you choose to specify a user name via this property